Trevelopment/mazdatweaks/serial.md

 1. Format drive to FAT32
 2. Using MZD-AIO v2.7.9+: Run "Autorun & Recovery" with "Recovery Via Serial Connection" & "Install ID_7 Recovery Scripts Pack" options checked
-4. AIO will create the 'XX' Folder and neccessary files in "_copy_to_usb" folder
+3. AIO will create the 'XX' Folder and neccessary files in "\_copy_to_usb" folder
-5. AIO will offer to copy files directly to the connected USB Drive
+4. AIO will offer to copy files directly to the connected USB Drive

     > Or Do It Yourself:
+    >
     > 1. Format drive to FAT32
     > 2. Create folder called ‘XX’
-    > 2. Add contents of [this archive](http://albuyeh.com/files/autorun.v3.zip) to folder ‘XX’
+    > 3. Add contents of [this archive](http://albuyeh.com/files/autorun.v3.zip) to folder ‘XX’
-    > 3. If you want to have the car create its own Wifi Access Point, configure the `XX/00-start-wifiAP/wifiAP.config`file.
+    > 4. If you want to have the car create its own Wifi Access Point, configure the `XX/00-start-wifiAP/wifiAP.config`file.
 Otherwise, delete the 00-start-wifiAP folder

 -   (Optional) Use AIO to also install some selected tweaks on the same USB flash drive to run after completed.

 ## Process: